rctsang/linked-list-intro/README.md

 $ java Box
 ```

-> `Box.java` and `IntLinkedList` exercises may not compile and run correctly until they are completed.
+> `Box.java` and `IntLinkedList.java` exercises may not compile and run correctly until they are completed.